Bikaner – Paneer Makhani With Garlic Naan And Butter Naan

 Piccolo Mondo – The Steak And Eggs

 Nothing beats a good steak, eggs, and chips combo.
 Except this one comes with a slice of ciabatta bread instead of chips.
 Fair enough.
 The Piccolo Mondo at the Michelangelo Hotel in Sandton serves Steak and eggs on baked ciabatta with sautéed onion and tomato concasse, mushrooms, sunny side up egg and béarnaise sauce.
-Straight forward.
+Straightforward.
 No bushes to beat around here.
-Sure, the Piccolo Mondo does serves gourmet, 5-star productions but that’s not what my holy grail of Joburg dishes are.
+Sure, the Piccolo Mondo does serve gourmet, 5-star productions but that’s not what my holy grail of Joburg dishes are.

-Does Restaurante Parreininha really need any introduction?
-Fine… here it is.
-The name Parreirinha originates from the words “little grapevine” and in the Restaurant courtyard there is still a little grapevine, that up until a few years ago was producing grapes.
-This family owned Portuguese restaurant is situated in an old police station in La-Rochelle and serves, hands down, some of the most wholesome food in South Africa.
-Don’t believe me ?
+Does Restaurante Parreirinha really need any introduction?
+Fine … here it is.
+The name Parreirinha originates from the words “little grapevine” and in the Restaurant courtyard, there is still a little grapevine, that up until a few years ago was producing grapes.
+This family-owned Portuguese restaurant is situated in an old police station in La-Rochelle and serves, hands down, some of the most wholesome food in South Africa.
+Don’t believe me?
 Well, you will just have to go check it out for yourself.
 Restaurante Parreirinha’s Famous Prawns are called their Famous Prawns for a reason.